kfaracik/weather-wise/README.md

 - Fetches weather data (temperature, weather description) from OpenWeather API.
 - Displays detailed weather information on a separate screen.
 - Option to save a favorite city for quick access.
-- State persistence using Zustand for storing favorite cities.
+- State persistence for storing favorite cities.
 - Unit tests using Jest.

 ## Technologies: